AVSystem/developer-zone/docs/Coiote_IoT_DM/Quick_Start/Device_Provisioning.md

         ```
     - If you're using Linux, run `chmod u+x get_token.sh` to give execute rights.
 Under Windows you can use the GUI to allow execution of this file.

     - Run `./get_token.sh`.
-The script will ask you for your login and password for eu.iot.avsyste.cloud, please provide it.
+The script will ask you for your login and password for eu.iot.avsystem.cloud, please provide them.

-    If a JSON structure had been displayed containing `"access_token"` your ready to proceed.
+    If a JSON structure containing `"access_token"` appears, you're ready to proceed.
 Copy your token.

     !!!important
         The token received is valid only for a short period of time.